 The Wizard of Oz may be almost 80 years old, but many of us know it to be one of the key films we watched growing up.
 The music is iconic, the Technicolor world of Oz was enchanting to behold and, of course, it was incredibly quotable.
 I mean, how many times have you told someone some form of, "Toto, I have a feeling we're not in Kansas anymore"?

 Whether it was singing "Somewhere Over the Rainbow" or following our own Yellow Brick Road, the movie is still referenced with great affection to this day.
 It's hard to imagine that filming this seminal film was anything but happy and magical, and yet, sadly, it seems there was more than one dark moment during this film's production back in the late 1930s.

-Ever since it came out way back in 1939, the making of this classic movie has been awash with rumors.
-We've gotten to the bottom of the some of the juiciest tidbits -- including working with a Nazi sympathizer and a possible munchkin suicide -- to tell you what really went down on the The Wizard of Oz set:
+Ever since it premiered back in 1939, rumors have circulated about the making of the film.
+We've looked into the juiciest tidbits — including the fate of the first Tin Man and a possible suicide — to tell you what really went down on the set of The Wizard of Oz.

 1. Tin Man in an iron lung